 - Kingdom Hearts:

-- Kingdom Hearts II Specifically, the more human like Nobodies in game and goes as far to say that Nobodies should not even exist with the more Monster like being Eldritch Abomination.
+- Kingdom Hearts II: Specifically, the more human-like Nobodies in game, going so far as to say that Nobodies should not even exist with the more monster-like being Eldritch Abominations.

 - Kingdom Hearts: 358/2 Days went even further with the should-not-be aspect with Xion, her being just a puppet holding and absorbing memories of Sora.

 - Ciel from Tsukihime is a walking, talking paradox because she cannot live and cannot die at the same time, making her effectively a perfect immortal.